schuderer/mllaunchpad-template/README.md

 > python build.py config_deploy.yml
 ```

+**Note:** Once you have reached the point of your first release (at the latest), it is recommended to keep using the frozen requirements and maintain those from then on.
+The automatic freezing is just a convenience feature and is not meant to replace proper dependency management.

 **Tip:** If you are using a conda-based setup and you get an error like "Creating temporary environment ... ensurepip --upgrade ... returned non-zero exit status", you may need to deactivate your inner development venv (using `deactivate`), and make sure that only your plain conda environment from earlier is active (`conda activate python36`).
 The reason is that a mix of conda and venv does not play well with nested environments.

 The script will ask you a bunch of questions.
 If in doubt, "y" is always the safest answer.
 You can use the "-y" parameter to automatically answer "y" to all questions: `python build.py -y config_deploy.yml`